 The following are the steps taken for reduction of air pollution:

-ii) We should properly dispose the garbage and not burn it.
+ii) We should properly dispose of the garbage and not burn it.

 iii) For shorter distances, avoid vehicles.

-iv) We should control the amount of emissions from household chimneys and vehicles.
+iv) We should control the number of emissions from household chimneys and vehicles.

 v) We should replace our vehicle fuel, diesel and petrol by LPG and CNG.